davisbradleyj/Password_Generator/README.md

 ## Technologies Used
 - HTML - used to create elements on the DOM
-- CSS - used to add some styling elements
+- CSS - present to add styling elements
-- JavaScript - used to c
+- JavaScript - used to create the logic which controls the application
 - Git - version control system to track changes to source code
 - GitHub - hosts repository that can be deployed to GitHub Pages